OtagoPolytechnic/CourseMatcher/README.md

 - Installs all backend Python dependencies
 - Installs all frontend npm packages
 - Creates a default .env file in the backend
+- Creates a default .env file in the frontend

 ### 3️⃣ Add your OpenAI API key to the .env file